SubMAN2-0/.github/profile/README.md

-# SubMAN
+# SUBMAN
-SubMAN is a cross-platform subscription manager designed to simplify subscription management for users across different devices and platforms.
+SUBMAN is a cross-platform subscription manager designed to simplify subscription management for users across different devices and platforms.

 Visit our website at [subman.app](https://subman.app) for more information and updates.